 A smart move to next-generation identity credentials

-With 801,000 National Guardsmen and Reservists, 740,000 civilian personnel and more than 1.3million men and women on active duty as of 2016, the United States Department of Defense (DoD) is the United States’ single largest employer.
+With 1.1 million National Guardsmen and Reservists, 861,000 civilian personnel and more than 1.4 million men and women on active duty in 2019, the United States Department of Defense (DoD) is the United States’ single largest employer.

 By introducing strong employee authentication measures with secure card certificates and PIN code, DoD has led the way in digital security for the Federal government.
 The

 At any one time, the ubiquitous Common

-being used by 4.5 million personnel:
+Card is being used by 4.5 million personnel:

 - Active-duty armed forces